leontristain/modnotes/windhelm/main.md

 * Implemented in ways that minimize compatibility concerns and maximize potential for further exterior expansions.

 For a quick, basic walk-through of mod details (with lots of pretty pictures), please read [this overview](/windhelm/tldr.md).
+For details about each location in the expanded city, [look here](/windhelm/details.md).

 ## Current State Of The Mod